Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Enroll Email

-Once you received your verification code via Email, you need to verify that code.
+Once you receive your verification code via Email, you need to verify that code.
 For that verification, call **enrollEmail()**.

 ```swift
 cidaas.enrollEmail(code: "658144") {